Russia's war on Ukraine latest: Russia likely behind document leak, U.S. says | Law-Order

 * Reuters could not verify the battlefield reports.
 CHILDREN

-* More than 30 children were reunited with their families in Ukraine this week after a long operation to bring them back from Russia, where they had been taken from occupied areas during the war, a humanitarian group said on Saturday.
-Kyiv estimates nearly 19,500 children have been taken to Russia since Moscow's invasion last year, in what it condemns as illegal deportations.
-Moscow, which controls chunks of Ukraine's east and south, denies abducting children and says they have been transported away for their own safety.
+* More than 30 children were reunited with their families in Ukraine this weekend after a long operation to bring them back home from Russia or Russian-occupied Crimea, where they had been taken from areas occupied by Russian forces during the war.
+Kyiv estimates nearly 19,500 children have been taken to Russia or Russian-occupied Crimea since Moscow invaded in February last year, in what it condemns as illegal deportations.
+Moscow, which control chunks of Ukraine's east and south, denies abducting children and says they have been transported away for their own safety.
 DIPLOMACY, POLITICS

 * Wall Street Journal reporter Evan Gershkovich was formally charged with espionage in Russia, Russian news agencies said on Friday.
 Gershkovich denied the charges and said he was working as a journalist. * Ukrainian Prime Minister Denys Shmyhal is to visit Canada in the coming weeks, a spokesperson for Canada's prime minister said on Friday.